hyoo14/hyoo14.github.io/_posts/2023-09-03-Midterm Review.markdown

-hmmm let me think about that
+hmmm let me think about that //

-let thinkk about it

-take time
+For sure, I totally understand..." //
+"That's a really great question, I actually have some personal experience with that" //
+"It's funny you mention that, because the same thing happened to me //

+I guess I would largely agree" //
+"That makes sense, I can get behind that". //

+conduct research, complete reserach, do reserach